Hexensuelze/duke3d_hrp/hrp_readme.txt

 > Full Polymer lighting support (with maphacks)
 > Polymer support for many textures (normal/specular mapping)
-> Polymer support for HUD weapons: Chaingun, RPG, Devastator
+> Polymer support for HUD weapons: Chaingun, RPG, Devastator, Pistol, Shotgun
 > Increased resolution for several textures and model skins (beyond standard 512x512 HRP res)
 > New model for Lunar Overlord (ep.2 boss)
 > Improvements to the ingame menu (new font, some new screens)
-> Hundreds of new textures, dozens of new models - overall HRP size increased from 285 MB to over 550+ MB!
+> Hundreds of new textures, dozens of new models - overall HRP size increased from 285 MB to over 600+ MB!

 IMPORTANT!
 ----------
 Please note that all HRP v5 contents has been optimized for usage with Polymer renderer.
 This means that if you use the older Polymost renderer, you WILL encounter problems (HUD weapons rendered incorrectly or other display glitches).
 Polymer requirements offer advanced graphics effects but demand much better hardware.
 If you are forced to use Polymost due to having a weaker machine, you have to download a different HRP build!

 -----------------